sail-sg/oat/README.md

     --use_wandb True \
     --wandb_run_name 1b_pairrm_dpo_online
 ```
-which takes less than two hours to run on only two A100 GPUs!
-We can set `--sync_params_every` a large number to disable policy learner weights synchronization to actors to run an offline SimPO, hence obtaining a comparison result:
+This example completes in less than two hours on two A100 GPUs!
+To run an offline SimPO for comparison, set `--sync_params_every` to a large number, disabling policy learner weights synchronization.

 <p align="center">
   <img src="./assets/example_result.png" height="300" alt="OAT" />